WeirdKittyZ/ClancyGroup/_posts/2023-06-14-sample-alignment.md

 4. Set expected lattice parameters (SPEC command: setlat).

-## Defining the orientation Matrix
+## Defining the Orientation Matrix
 1. Orient the crystal such that the beam is scattering off of a known plane.
 To do this, move detector to corresponding hkl (umvr tth) and move theta to tth/2.

 2. If you have an area detector, look for a peak.
 If you successfully identify one, move the peak into the detector’s region of integration (ROI) (by moving chi and 2theta).
 If not, tweak theta and/or theta (since it might be off screen).
 If not, the plane has been misidentified.
 Make sure that the found peak is relatively close to the detector’s ROI.